gjpstrain/beliefs_alternative_scatterplots/README.md

 Files and folders used in generating manuscript:

- - `atypical_scatterplots.qmd`: Full quarto markdown script including text and all code
+ - `beliefs_atypical_scatterplots.qmd`: Full quarto markdown script including text and all code
- - `atypical_scatterplots_cache/pdf`: folder containing cached models
+ - `beliefs_atypical_scatterplots_cache/pdf`: folder containing cached models
  - `data`: folder containing collected, anonymized data
- - `size-opacity.bib` for referencing
+ - `atypical-scatterplots.bib` for referencing
  - `_extensions`: templates etc required for quarto to correctly render manuscript

 Knitting the manuscript may take some time depending on the performance of your computer, especially if models are being re-built.